Management changes for Black Jewfish

 - check the status of the black jewfish TACC before departing on a commercial fishing trip

-- report catch by logbooks and AIVR as outlined in the requirement to enable the TACC to be monitored, including a minimum 1 hour’s prior report and a Weights Notice immediately when the jewfish is first removed from the boat.
+- report catch via logbooks and AIVR so the TACC can be monitored, including a minimum 1-hour prior report and an immediate weights notice when the jewfish is first removed from the boat.

-To assist fishers to comply with these new fishing rules species identification and rule guides have been developed for commercial (PDF, 262.7KB) and recreational (PDF, 263.5KB) black jewfish fishers.
+To help fishers comply with these new fishing rules, species identification and rule guides have been developed for commercial fishers (PDF, 262.7KB) and recreational fishers (PDF, 263.5KB).
 A reporting quick guide for commercial fishers is also available.